anna-huang17/new_analysis_project2/analysis.md

 * Summary of findings, including optimal configurations and performance characteristics.
 * Recommendations for optimizing program performance based on analysis results.

-## Future Work

-* Suggestions for further experimentation or improvements.
-* Potential areas for research to enhance parallel program efficiency and scalability.

-## Appendix

-* Additional data, charts, or tables supporting the analysis.